jojobear2020/MechaCar_Statistical_Analysis/README.md

 ### 2. Fuel efficiency

 Fuel efficiency is a measure of how far a vehicle can travel per unit of fuel.
-Fuel efficient vehicles require less gas to go a given distance.
 Because less fuel is required to cover a journey, fuel-efficient cars save more money for drivers in the long-term.
 The study question is whether the mpg of MechaCars is better than other competitors or not.

-* Null hypothesis: the means of mpg of all groups are equal.
+* Null hypothesis: the means of mpg of Mechacar and competitors are equal.
 * Alternate hypothesis: at least one of the means is different from all other groups.
-* Statistical test: a one-way ANOVA is used to test the means of a single dependent variable across a single independent variable with multiple groups(e.g.fuel efficiency(mpg) of different cars based on vehicle class).
+* Statistical test: a one-way ANOVA is used to test the means of a single dependent variable across a single independent variable with multiple groups(e.g.fuel efficiency(mpg) of different cars based on vehicle).

 For conducting this test, mpg data of all the concerned manufacturers are required.